JunlingWang/ITStudyNotes/AWS.md

 > 1. Search it from the market place.
 > 2. Install it as normal.
 > 3. The username is "centos".
+> 4. Connect to the instance through SSH using this username.
+> 5. Use the "sudo su root" and then "passwd" commands to change to a new password.
+> 6. https://<publicIP>:2087  (If it warns that the link is unsecure, ignor it.)  go to the login page.
+> 7. Login using the username "root" and the new password.
 ### Login
 https://<publicIP>:2087  (If it warns that the link is unsecure, ignor it.)